SubramanyaKS/Angular-Weather-App/README.md

 - Users can expect precise and reliable results when utilizing the search feature.
 - Current weather conditions, encompassing temperature, humidity, wind speed, and a detailed weather description, are prominently displayed.
 - The application efficiently retrieves weather data by accepting a manually entered city name.
+- The application has both dark theme and light theme

 ## Pre Requisite